pandeynandancse/next_word_prediction_streamlit/README.md

 ## Overview
-A web application that has a pretained model BERT  that will be loaded when they will be selected only once .
+A web application that has a pretained model uncased BERT  that will be loaded when they will be selected only once .
 After that they will serve fast as they are cached.
 You can select n number of next words that should come after given text.

 ## Installation
 1. Windows user can double click on activation.bat file to install required package